2017–18 National League: Promotion and Relegation

 The following teams changed divisions after the 2016–17 season:

 AFC Fylde were the first team to be promoted after a 3–0 win against Boston United on 22 April 2017 clinched them the National League North title.
 Maidenhead United were promoted on 29 April 2017 after a 3–0 win over Margate, competing in the top tier of non-league for the first time.
 Ebbsfleet United were promoted on 13 May 2017 after beating Chelmsford City 2–1 in the National League South Playoff Final, returning to the league after a four-year absence.
 On the same day, FC Halifax Town were also promoted after beating Chorley 2–1 in the National League North playoff final, securing them an immediate return to the league.

 Leyton Orient were relegated from League Two on 22 April 2017 after their 3–0 loss to Crewe Alexandra ending their 112-year stay in the English Football League.
 On 6 May 2017, despite a 2–1 victory over Doncaster Rovers on the same day, Hartlepool United became the second team to be relegated from League Two following Newport County's 2–1 victory over Notts County, ending their 96-year stay in the EFL.

 The six teams replace Lincoln City, Forest Green Rovers, York City, Braintree Town, Southport and North Ferriby United.
 Lincoln City were promoted to League Two after beating Macclesfield Town 2–1 on 22 April 2017.
 Forest Green Rovers were promoted after beating Tranmere Rovers 3–1 in the 2016–17 National League Playoff Final on 14 May 2017.
 They were the league's longest serving club, completing nineteen seasons in the top-flight.
 This is a mantle that has now been passed to Wrexham, who enter their tenth season in the league.

-After seven years in the National League and surviving relegation battles over several seasons, Southport were unable to escape the drop and they were the first team to be relegated on 21 April 2017 after a 3–0 loss to Dover Athletic.
-After just one season in the National League, North Ferriby United were relegated three days later after a 3–1 defeat at Barrow.
+Southport were the first team to be relegated on 21 April 2017 after a 3–0 loss to Dover Athletic, ending their seven-year stay in the league despite surviving several relegation battles over their tenure.
+North Ferriby United were the second team to be relegated on 24 April 2017 after a 3–1 defeat at Barrow, suffering an immediate return to the National League North.
 On the final day of the season, Braintree Town were relegated after losing 2–0 to Aldershot, ending their six-year stay in the league, which also confirmed the club's first relegation in their history.
-York City's 2–2 draw against Forest Green Rovers was also not enough to save them after Guiseley's last minute equalizer against Solihull Moors confirmed back to back relegations for the Yorkshire club.
+York City's 2–2 draw against Forest Green Rovers was also not enough to save them after Guiseley's last minute equalizer against Solihull Moors which confirmed back to back relegations for the Yorkshire club.